×

 Spence's Hotel (1858-1861)

-Considered as the first ever hotel in Asia, Spence’s was opened to the public in 1830 by John Spence.
-Originally, the hotel was located at the corner of Government Place West and Esplanade Row West, just across the road from the west gate of the Government House (Raj Bhawan).
+Originally located at the corner of Government Place West and Esplanade Row West, just across the road from the west gate of the Government House (Raj Bhawan), Spence’s was opened to the public in 1830 by John Spence, and is considered as the first ever hotel in Asia.
 During those days, people engaged in different trades and businesses, used to frequent the City of Calcutta, as it was the most important business and trading centre of the country.

-Spence’s, considered the best hotel in Calcutta at that time, was constructed with the ambitious view to make brisk business by accommodating that large number of regular visitors in the City from the British Isle and other parts of India.
+Complete with water closets, room service, plush interiors, sumptuous meals, even an open terrace for a nightcap, Spence’s was constructed with the ambitious view to make brisk business by accommodating that large number of regular visitors in the City from the British Isle and other parts of India, and was considered the best hotel in Calcutta at that time.
 The great French novelist Jules Verne in his book ‘The Seam House’ (1880), mentioned about the Spence’s Hotel as one of the best in Calcutta, which he made his residence since his arrival in the city.
 It sufficiently proves that the Hotel was well known to the Europeans in those days.
+Incidentally, the ousted King of Punjab, Duleep Singh, met his mother Jindan Kaur in the hotel, after twelve years, in 1861.

 softetechnologies